Best homeowners insurance in New York City for 2023

 New York City home insurance rates by ZIP code

-Home insurance rates can vary substantially depending on which ZIP code your home is located in, as homes in certain NYC neighborhoods may be more prone to coastal weather damage or property crime than others.
+Home insurance rates can vary substantially depending on which ZIP code your home is located in.
+For example, some homes in New York City might be prone to more certain types of damage, like water damage, than others.

-To help you find out how much home insurance costs where you live, we calculated average home insurance rates for 244 ZIP codes in NYC.
+To help you find out how much home insurance costs where you live, we calculated the average home insurance rates for the most highly populated ZIP codes in New York City.

 ZIP code